adi-bal/StockExchange/README.md

 # Simple Stock Exchange
-The simple Stock exchange is a mini pre - interview project created for Hedge Fund Capital Management
+The simple Stock exchange is a mini project that i created to understand OOPS principles in pythona and gain insight on unit testing

 # Getting Started